Work with XML and JSON

 Now that you have response data you’re happy with, you can publish this query as a REST API.

-1. Wrap the query in a query { ... } block, and save it in your Taxi project
+1. Wrap the query in a query { ... } block, and save it as query_filmsAndAwards.taxi in the directory taxi/src

 2. Add an @HttpOperation(...) annotation